 Asian food is one of my favorite cuisines.
 I love the bold flavors, but I don’t love that many of the dishes at Asian restaurants are high in calories and sodium.
-Thanks to Pinterest, I’ve found many recipes to make at home.
-Two of my favorites are Baked General Tso’s Chicken and Kung Pao Chicken.
+I’ve mastered Baked General Tso’s Chicken and Kung Pao Chicken at home, and they make regular appearances on my meal plan.
+They are delicious, easy to make, and I don’t miss takeout at all when I make them.

 Adapted from Once a Mom, Always a Cook